Plex Server Rock-on

 Plex UI

-On first accessing the Plex UI via the Plex UI button on the Rock-ons page you should be greeted with a Plex Terms of Service screen:
+On first accessing the Plex UI via the Plex UI button on the Rock-ons page Plex requires to sign into an existing plex account:

 ../../_images/plex_server_setup.png